Market-Next-Door/ui-market-next-door/README.md

 - **Customer Functionalities:**

   - Customers are provided with a range of functionalities to enhance their shopping experience.
-They can create accounts to browse vendor items, place pre-orders, access detailed invoices, print invoices for their records, and manage their orders with ease.
+They can create accounts to filter and browse through vendor items, place pre-orders, access detailed invoices, print invoices for their records, and manage their orders with ease.

 - **Order Management:**
   - Both customers and vendors can access an order management system.
 They can view and track their orders, access detailed invoices, and print invoices for their records.